 Main actions according to TCM*: Tonifies the Wei Qi and stops perspiration.
 Tonifies the Spleen Qi and the Yang Qi of the Earth Element.
 Tonifies the Qi and Blood.
 Expels pus and assists in the healing of wounds.
 Helps to regulate water metabolism in the body and reduce edema.

-Primary conditions or symptoms for which milkvetch roots may be prescribed by TCM doctors*: Anorexia Diarrhea Rectal prolapse Abnormal uterine bleeding Albuminuria Acute nephritis Diabetes Night sweats Uterine prolapse Edema
+Primary conditions or symptoms for which Huang Qi may be prescribed by TCM doctors*: Anorexia Diarrhea Rectal prolapse Abnormal uterine bleeding Albuminuria Acute nephritis Diabetes Night sweats Uterine prolapse Edema

 Contraindications*: Should not be used for case of Excess or Deficiency of Yin with Heat signs and should not be used when there is Stagnation of Qi with painful obstruction.

-In Traditional Chinese Medicine (TCM), milkvetch roots are plants that belong to the 'Tonic herbs for Qi Deficiency' category.
+In Traditional Chinese Medicine (TCM), Huang Qi belongs to the 'Tonic herbs for Qi Deficiency' category.
 Tonic herbs are used for patterns of Deficiency, when one lacks one of the 'Four Treasures' (Qi, Blood, Yin and Yang).
-Qi tonics are typically sweet and they tend to enter the Spleen and Lungs because these organs are most involved with the production of Qi.
+Qi tonics are typically sweet and they tend to enter the Spleen and Lungs because these Organs are most involved with the production of Qi.

-Furthermore milkvetch roots are plants that are Warm in nature.
-This means that milkvetch roots tend to help people who have too much "cold" in their body, although with less effect than a plant that would be Hot in nature.
+Furthermore Huang Qi is Warm in nature.
+This means that Huang Qi tends to help people who have too much 'Cold' in their body, although with less effect than a plant that would be Hot in nature.
 Balance between Yin and Yang is a key health concept in TCM.
-Those who have too much cold in their body are said to either have a Yin excess (because Yin is Cold in nature) or a Yang deficiency (Yang is Hot in Nature).
-Depending on your condition milkvetch roots can help restore a harmonious balance between Yin and Yang.
+Those who have too much Cold in their body are said to either have a Yin Excess (because Yin is Cold in nature) or a Yang Deficiency (Yang is Hot in Nature).
+Depending on your condition Huang Qi can help restore a harmonious balance between Yin and Yang.

-Milkvetch roots also taste Sweet.
-The so-called "five elements" theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
-Sweet ingredients like milkvetch roots tend to slow down acute reactions and detoxify the body.
+Huang Qi also tastes Sweet.
+The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
+Sweet ingredients like Huang Qi tends to slow down acute reactions and detoxify the body.
 They also have a tonic effect because they replenish Qi and Blood.

-The tastes of ingredients in TCM also determine what organs and meridians they target.
-As such milkvetch roots are thought to target the Spleen and the Lung.
-In TCM the Spleen assists with digestion, blood coagulation and fluid metabolism in the body.
-In addition to performing respiration, the Lungs are thought to be a key part of the production chain for Qi and the body fluids that nourish the body.
+The tastes of ingredients in TCM also determine what Organs and Meridians they target.
+As such Huang Qi is thought to target the Lung and the Spleen.
+In addition to performing respiration, the Lungs are thought in TCM to be a key part of the production chain for Qi and the Body Fluids that nourish the body.
+The Spleen on the other hand assists with digestion, Blood coagulation and Fluids metabolism in the body.

 Milkvetch root can improve the immune function of patients with acute exacerbation of chronic obstructive pulmonary disease.1